dbarowy/bingerator/README.md

     key = 34hKZ87Aab2JJj8abz10MM0jh2sIU806fFXXkacveT4

-_Be sure not to add `BingAccount.properties` to your git projects, otherwise others will know your secret key!_
+_Be careful not to add `BingAccount.properties` to your git projects, otherwise others will know your secret key!_

 If you find a bug in `Bingerator`, and you're adept at writing ScalaTest tests, you will maximize your chances of me fixing the problem if your GitHub issue includes a new test.